Michael Kelly (tenor)

 Michael Kelly (25 December 1762 – 9 October 1826) was an Irish tenor, composer and theatrical manager who made an international career of importance in musical history.
 One of the leading figures in British musical theatre around the turn of the nineteenth century, he was a close associate of playwright and poet Richard Brinsley Sheridan.
-He also became friends with musicians such as Mozart and Paisiello, and created roles for the operas of both composers.
+He also became friends with musicians such as Mozart, Storace, and Paisiello, and created roles for the operas of all three composers.
 With his friend and fellow singer Nancy Storace, he was one of the first tenors of that era from Britain and Ireland to become famous in Italy and Austria.
 In Italy he was also known as O'Kelly or even Signor Ochelli.
 Although the primary source for his life is his Reminiscences, doubt has been cast on the reliability of his own account, and it has been said that '[a]ny statement of Kelly's is immediately suspect.'